top of page

 image.png

 The credit card boasts several niche features while still maintaining a decently attractive air miles conversion rate.
+Following the devaluation of the UOB Visa Infinite in Sept 2024, the Standard Chartered Journey has found itself coming out on top as one of the more attractive value propositions in the market.

 In this review, we dive deeper to dissect the air miles conversion rate, lounge access, and other travel-related benefits to see whether the credit card deserves a spot in your pocket.